 - Location: Stephen Street Lower, Dublin 2

-- Insider Tip: If you are a smoker, there is a covered smoking area, so you don’t need to stand outside under poor weather.
+- Insider Tip: If you are a smoker, there is a covered smoking area, so you don’t need to stand outside in poor weather.

 10. The Bleeding Horse